 Her festive schedule includes approving the Christmas decorations in all royal residences, like the huge fir tree put up in Windsor Castle.

-She also prepares to head to the royal Sandringham Estate where she spends Christmas with the family every year, and fits in the live recording of her annual Christmas message.
+She also normally prepares to head to the royal Sandringham Estate where she spends Christmas with the family every year (although this year, she'll be staying put at Windsor Castle) and fits in the live recording of her annual Christmas message.

 Despite her packed itinerary, the monarch makes sure not to miss out a personal touch when sending Christmas well wishes to her staff and loved ones.

 According to royal commentator, Dickie Arbiter, who appeared on Channel 5’s documentary, Inside Sandringham: Holidaying with the Queen, she personally signs every Christmas card she sends.

 Dickie explained, “The Queen signs every Christmas card she sends, as does Prince Philip.

 “There’s no stencilling or faxing or anything like that, and the card count runs into hundreds.

 “All the staff get a card, then friends get a card.